MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/extensions-management.md

 ### Extension installation

-Define a strategy for installing extensions, whether that is through the Portal, CLI, ARM templates, or another mechanism.
+Standardize the way in which extensions are installed, whether that is through the Portal, CLI, ARM templates, or another mechanism.
 After installation, verify that the extension(s) have installed properly.

 ### Update extensions

 Extensions are periodically updated.
-Define a strategy to keep cluster extensions up-to-date.
-Consider setting the `--auto-upgrade-minor-version` flag to automatically upgrade minor versions of the extension as described in [Usage of Cluster Extensions](https://docs.microsoft.com/azure/azure-arc/kubernetes/extensions#usage-of-cluster-extensions)
+Use the `--auto-upgrade-minor-version` flag to automatically upgrade minor versions of the extension as described in [Usage of Cluster Extensions](/azure/azure-arc/kubernetes/extensions#usage-of-cluster-extensions).
+Please refer to the specific extension's documentation to know what settings can be configured during creation and update.

 ## Next steps